COVID-19 Policies and Protocols

 - Food Service - KSS has removed all family-style meal service from programming.
-All meals will be served buffet style or will include foods that are individually wrapped for campers and staff.
+All meals will be served buffet style or will include foods that are individually wrapped for participants and staff.

 - Hygiene and Sanitization - At the beginning of each program there will be a comprehensive lesson on handwashing and social distance practices.
 These lessons will be revisited on an as-needed basis with each group.

-- Limit all groups to no more than 10 campers.
+- Limit all groups to no more than 15 participants.

-- Provide parents the opportunity to gather their own camp group.
+- Provide parents the opportunity to gather their own group.

 - Maintain programming within the designated groups with no interaction from other KSS groups.